 Joan was one of the beautiful people I met at the conference, and she is a Reiki practitioner.
-Reiki was one of her choices in returning to wellness literally from the brink and staying there.
+Reiki was/is one of her choices in returning to wellness literally from the brink and staying healthy.

 A healthy platelet count ranges between 150,000–400,000.
 During the course of the weekend I met wonderful people who have a platelet count of 30,000–50,000.

 “About 30,000 platelets per microliter of blood is considered a ‘safe count,’ one that is high enough to protect against bleeding in the brain in most cases.”
 (PDSA website.)